Kaakha Kaakha

 Kaakha Kaakha is a 2003 Indian Tamil-language action thriller film written and directed by Gautham Vasudev Menon and produced by Kalaipuli S. Thanu.
 The film stars Suriya, Jyothika and Jeevan, with Daniel Balaji, Vivek Anand, Devadarshini, Sethu Rajan and Yog Japee in supporting roles.
-The music was composed by Harris Jayaraj, while cinematography and editing were handled by R. D. Rajasekhar and Anthony.
+It follows a unit of police officers whose lives are threatened by a gangster whose brother they had previously killed.

-Kaakha Kaakha released on 1 August 2003 and became a commercial success, winning five Filmfare Awards South, two Tamil Nadu State Film Awards and three ITFA Awards.
+The music of Kaakha Kaakha was composed by Harris Jayaraj, while cinematography was handled by R. D. Rajasekhar and Anthony made his debut as editor.
+The film was released on 1 August 2003 and became a commercial success, winning four Filmfare Awards South, two Tamil Nadu State Film Awards and three ITFA Awards.
 It was considered a breakthrough for Menon, Suriya and Jeevan.
 The film was remade in Telugu as Gharshana (2004) by Menon, in Hindi as Force and in Kannada as Dandam Dashagunam (both 2011).